junghan0611/spacemacs/layers/+tools/lsp/README.md

-Different language servers may support the language server protocol to varying degrees and they may also provide extensions; check the language server\'s website for details. `M-x lsp-describe-session` in a LSP buffer to list capabilities of the server.
+Different language servers may support the language server protocol to varying degrees and they may also provide extensions; check the language server's website for details. `M-x lsp-describe-session` in a LSP buffer to list capabilities of the server.

 Features:
 ---------